-Genetic studies of ALS have comprised four main types: candidate gene sequencing studies, family based linkage studies, genome-wide association studies, and studies of copy number variation.
+Genetic studies of Amytrophic Lateral Sclerosis (ALS) have comprised four main types: candidate gene sequencing studies, family based linkage studies, genome-wide association studies (GWAS), and studies of copy number variation.
 These study designs have allowed the identification of rare gene variation contributing to familial risk and to common gene variation contributing to apparently sporadic ALS risk.
 The last remaining major type of gene variation, namely rare or moderate frequency variants contributing to ALS risk are to be identified.
-Large scale GWAS plus sequencing analyses show that the bulk of the heritability for ALS is in the rare to moderate frequency variants can only be captured exhaustively by next generation high throughput sequencing.
+Large scale GWAS plus sequencing analyses show that the bulk of the heritability for ALS is in the rare to moderate frequency variants.
+These variants can only be captured exhaustively by next generation high throughput sequencing.
 This technology has matured to the extent that it is feasible financially and practically, with the remaining hurdle being interpretation of findings.
 The problem of interpretation arises because each individual harbors many rare variants that would be predicted to cause harmful effects, but without apparent hurt, suggesting that there are evolutionary buffers preventing deleterious gene variants from always causing harm.
-This means that the only way to determine if rare variants between very large numbers of people with ALS and normal controls, including control sequences in public databases.
+This means that the only way to determine if rare variants found in a gene implicate that gene in disease causation is to compare the frequency of rare variants between very large numbers of people with ALS and normal controls, including control sequences in public databases.